How to make easy-peel hard-boiled eggs? The secret is using old eggs. The closer they are to their “use by” date, the easier it will be to peel them.

 So our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.

-How do you make hard-boiled eggs peel easier?
+How to make hard-boiled eggs easier to peel?